Guides to shaping great products

 Both edX and Udacity charge businesses for hiring promising candidates from course graduates.

-One of our clients is a Norwegian startup offering skill assessment and career guidance.
-Their solution will allow HR consultants to quickly create quizzes from pre-built components and automatically evaluate employee skills.
+We also have some hands-on experience with this model.
+One of our clients is a Dutch startup offering skill assessment and career guidance.
+Their solution allows HR consultants to quickly create quizzes from pre-built components and automatically evaluate employee skills.

 The business model is a variation of freemium: offer free tests and charge for one-on-one consultations and career advice.